 The holidays are upon us, and that means it’s officially ham season!
-If you’re inviting friends and family over to your house to partake in an epic feast, then I have the perfect recipe for you.
-It’s my Double Smoked Ham!
+If you’re inviting friends and family over to your house to partake in an epic feast, my double smoked ham is the perfect centerpiece for your next holiday meal.
+You won’t believe you survived a ham season without it!

 Table of Contents